UK house price predictions 2025 & 2026

 3. Supply and demand

-There is a shortage of houses in the UK and as a result high house prices have made homebuying unaffordable for many.
+However, there is still an overall shortage of houses generally in the UK keeping house prices up.
 In Labour’s manifesto ahead of the 2024 General Election, the party set out its plan to restore mandatory house-building targets and pledge to build 1.5 million homes during its term.

 The government is aiming for 370,000 new homes to be built in England every year.
-If the government does manage to consistently build hundreds of thousands of new homes annually, it’s likely that house prices will come down.
-But given how long it takes to build houses this would be unlikely to have an impact on house prices in 2025.
+If the government does manage to consistently build hundreds of thousands of new homes annually, it’s likely that house prices will come down over the long term.
+But given how long it takes to build houses this would be unlikely to have an impact on house prices in 2026.

 4. Economic matters

 The wider economic climate contributes to house prices.
 If wage growth stagnates and unemployment rises, buyer demand or the price buyers can afford to pay may fall and this will have a knock-on effect on house prices.
-The UK economy is also impacted by global issues and we’ll have to wait and see the impact of Trump’s US presidency and what happens with trade tariffs.
+The UK economy is also impacted by global issues.

 Lower costs and more opportunities

-Mortgage rates on fixed deals are falling in 2025 and expected to fall further over the year and this is good news for buyers as it makes buying a house more affordable.
+Mortgage rates on fixed deals have fallen making buying a house more affordable than it was a year ago.
 It also makes it easier for homeowners to borrow more to buy a more expensive house.
 This aligns with the predictions of moderate house price growth.
-But while this is what’s forecast to happen now it doesn’t mean it’s guaranteed.
-Read our guide on Mortgage rate predictions which outlines what’s forecast to happen and the factors that could disrupt that.
+Read our guide on Mortgage rate predictions which outlines the latest on what’s forecast to happen and the factors that could disrupt that.

 Also, read our guide on How much can you afford to borrow for a mortgage and to see instantly how much you may be able to borrow based on your income, use this how much can I borrow for a mortgage calculator